mrehanahmed/jira-projects-csv/README.md

 This setup benefits both new developers, who may need a guided method for tackling a Salesforce project from start to finish, and seasoned developers, who may want to revisit agile best practices, experiment with new techniques, or practice structured project delivery.

-**Key benefits include:
+**Key benefits include:**

-•	A clear roadmap for Salesforce project execution.
+-•	A clear roadmap for Salesforce project execution.
-•	Ready-to-use examples based on completed capstone and keystone projects.
+-•	Ready-to-use examples based on completed capstone and keystone projects.
-•	Agile workflows aligned with industry standards.
+-•	Agile workflows aligned with industry standards.
-•	A method for tracking and updating work items as development progresses.
+-•	A method for tracking and updating work items as development progresses.
-•	Greater collaboration and transparency across stakeholders.
+-•	Greater collaboration and transparency across stakeholders.
-**

 Future updates will also include configuration files to further streamline project setup and integration with Salesforce environments.